Thomas Kean Jr.

 Thomas Howard Kean Jr. (/keɪn/ KAYN; born September 5, 1968) is an American politician serving as the U.S. representative from New Jersey's 7th congressional district since 2023.
 He represented New Jersey's 21st legislative district in the New Jersey Senate from 2003 to 2022, serving as minority leader from 2008 to 2022.
-A member of the Republican Party, Kean is the son of former New Jersey governor Thomas Kean.

-From 2001 to 2003, Kean was a member of the New Jersey General Assembly, representing the 21st legislative district, which includes parts of Union, Morris, Somerset, and Essex counties.
+From 2001 to 2003, Kean was a member of the New Jersey General Assembly.
 In 2003, he was elected a New Jersey state senator representing the same district, and in January 2008 he became minority leader of the New Jersey Senate, serving in the position until his term ended in January 2022.

-After Governor Chris Christie was reelected in 2013, Christie tried and failed to remove Kean as minority leader.
-Kean was frequently mentioned as a potential Republican candidate for governor in the 2017 New Jersey gubernatorial election, but did not seek the nomination.
+After Governor Chris Christie was reelected in 2013, Christie tried and failed to remove him as minority leader.
+He was frequently mentioned as a potential Republican candidate for governor in the 2017 New Jersey gubernatorial election, but did not seek the nomination.

-In a 2022 rematch, Kean was elected in New Jersey's 7th congressional district, defeating incumbent Democrat Tom Malinowski.
+Kean was the Republican nominee for New Jersey's 7th congressional district in 2020, narrowly losing the general election to incumbent Democrat Tom Malinowski.
+He defeated Malinowski in a 2022 rematch.
+Kean was re-elected in 2024, defeating former New Jersey Working Families Party director Sue Altman.

-Early life
+Early life and education

-Kean was born in Livingston, one of twin sons of Deborah (née Bye) and Thomas Kean, who went on to be twice elected governor of New Jersey, serving from 1982 to 1990; the couple also had a daughter.
-Thomas Jr. grew up on the family's estate in Livingston.
-His grandfather is Robert Kean, a former congressman from New Jersey.
-His great-grandfather Hamilton Fish Kean and great-great-uncle John Kean were both U.S. senators.
-His grandmother's family are descendants of Peter Stuyvesant, the Dutch colonial governor of New Amsterdam (now known as New York).
-His great-grandmother Katharine Winthrop was a direct descendant of John Winthrop, the first governor of the Massachusetts Bay Colony.
-He is also a direct descendant of Thomas Dudley, governor of the Massachusetts Bay Colony and a signer of Harvard College's charter.
-His second great-great-uncle was Hamilton Fish, a U.S. senator, governor of New York, and U.S. Secretary of State.
-He is also a relative of William Livingston, the first governor of New Jersey.
+Kean was born in Livingston, New Jersey, on September 5, 1968.
+His parents are Deborah (née Bye) and Thomas Kean.
+His father served as governor of New Jersey from 1982 to 1990.
+His grandfather Robert Kean was a former congressman from New Jersey.
+Through his father, he is also a descendant of William Livingston, the state's first governor.

+Kean grew up on the family's estate in Livingston.
+He has two siblings.
+He graduated from the Pingry School.

-Kean graduated from the Pingry School in Basking Ridge.
-He is also a graduate of Dartmouth College and holds a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University, where he completed doctoral studies ABD in international relations.
-At Dartmouth, he was a member of the Psi Upsilon fraternity.
-He was an aide to former Congressman Bob Franks and a special assistant at the United States Environmental Protection Agency in the George H. W. Bush administration.
-He has also been a volunteer firefighter and a volunteer emergency medical technician.
-Kean resides in Westfield, with his wife, Rhonda, and their two daughters.
+Kean is also a graduate of Dartmouth College, where he was a member of the Psi Upsilon fraternity, and holds a Master of Arts in Law and Diplomacy from Fletcher School at Tufts University.

+Kean was an aide to former Congressman Bob Franks and a special assistant at the United States Environmental Protection Agency in the George H. W. Bush administration.